-4.2 Strong Plates
+4.2 Strong plates

 The steeply dipping slabs apply a stronger torque on the overriding plate than shallow dipping slabs.
 Experiments, numerical and analog, suggest that tectonic plates are strong, with viscosity contrasts several hundred times that of the mantle (Gerya et al., 2008; Capitanio et al., 2010; Stegman et al., 2010b, a).
 In our experiments, strong subducting plates maintain their large radius of curvature for a longer time period than their weaker counterparts.
 Weaker plates quickly relax from the initial condition.
-Weak plate models more quickly transition from singled-sided subduction to two-sided downwellings.
+Weak plate models more quickly transition from single-sided subduction to two-sided downwellings.
 This pathway to two-sided downwellings is discussed at length in Petersen et al. (2015).
 Models in Petersen et al. (2015) typically had plates with strengths similar to the weakest plates in this study and also explored weaker plates in which the transition to two-sided downwellings occurs almost immediately.
 Model features like strong plates with a weak coupling at the plate interface, such as a plate boundary fault, suppressed feedback which resulted in two-sided downwellings.

-4.3 Weak Slabs
+4.3 Weak slabs

 Numerical models and observation reveal a rich variety of subducted slab morphologies.
 Computational models may modify plate strength and rheological laws to a variety of subduction styles (Stegman et al., 2010b, a; Garel et al., 2014; Petersen et al., 2015).
-Subducted slabs may pile at the upper/lower mantle boundary as suggested of the Sunda and Farallon slabs (Ribe et al., 2007), may penetrate in the lower mantle (Zhong and Gurnis, 1995) and may lie flat along the boundary (Fukao et al., 2001).
+Subducted slabs may pile at the upper/lower mantle boundary, as suggested of the Australian plate below Java and the Cocos plate below Central America, (Ribe et al., 2007), may penetrate in the lower mantle (Zhong and Gurnis, 1995), and may lie flat along the boundary (Fukao et al., 2001).
+While tomographic evidence does not reveal the interior structure of observed piles, Ribe et al. (2007) assert that observed structures are "too large to be easily explained by a mechanism other than buckling."

 Other work has suggested that slabs stalled at the upper/lower mantle boundary may eventually "avalanche" into the lower mantle (Stein and Hofmann, 1994; Breuer and Spohn, 1995; Condie, 1995).
 The models of this paper with strong plates and strong slabs result in some models where the slab tip is embedded into the lower mantle as the slab descends through the upper mantle.
 Once embedded there is no lateral motion of the subducted slab and it begins to buckle.
 The stresses are transmitted to the surface and modify the radius of curvature over a short period of time.
-The very weakest slabs do not immediately penetrate into the lower mantle, rather they rest on the boundary.
-Weaker slabs exhibit piling and flat lying slabs and represent the most analogous behavior in regards to the range of observed slab morphologies in Earth.
+The very weakest slabs do not immediately penetrate into the lower mantle; rather they rest on the boundary.
+Weaker slabs exhibit piling and flat-lying slabs, and represent the most analogous behavior in regard to the range of observed slab morphologies in Earth.
 The stresses that bend the subducted slab to pile it are weaker and do not modify the radius of curvature as rapidly.
 Eventually these slabs do descend into the lower mantle.